History of Tel Aviv: Art

 In 1925, Yitzhak Frenkel returned from Paris and established the Histadrut art studio with the backing of the Histadrut.
 Frenkel was the first to bring modern art and the influence of the School of Paris to Israel.
 The studio pulled away students from Jerusalem's Bezalel and according to Gideon Ofrat led to Tel Aviv's eventual eclipsing of Jerusalem as the Yishuv's cultural center.
 Among students to have studied under Frenkel are Moshe Castel, Yehezkel Streichman, Avigdor Stematsky and others.
 At a time there were a total of 17 students, 6 of whom were female.
 The studio organized and took part in several exhibitions, including the "Modern Artists" exhibition in 1926 in the Ohel theatre.
 There, Frenkel exhibited the first abstract artwork in Israel.
 With the onset of the Great Depression and financial difficulties the studio closed in 1929.
 For several decades, the artists of Tel Aviv were heavily influenced by the French School of Paris.

 In 1934, Meir Dizengoff organized the Dizengoff prize, awarded to leading artists.
 It would be Israel's highest art award until the introduction of the Israeli Prize.
 In te same year, Dizengoff gave the first floor of his home to the Tel Aviv Museum of Art, its first residence.
 Following Independence, several pupils of Frenkel including Yehezkel Streichman and Aharon Avni moved away from the School of Paris and established the Aharon Avni art institute in Tel Aviv.

 In 1957 the Charles Bronfmann cultural center was built, housing concerts as well as the Israel Philarmonic.
 In 1959 the Helena Rubinstein Pavilion was opened.
 In 1971 the Tel Aviv Museum of Art relocated to Shaul HaMelech street.
 In 2018 it ranked 70th in the world in terms of number of visitors.

 In the early 21st century, Florentin neighborhood became a magnet of local graffiti culture.
 Dede, Kis-Lev, Klone and other artists work in Tel Aviv.
 A local artist however told Times of Israel in 2020 that due to gentrification, the local artscene is drifting to other locations in Tel Aviv.

 Sports

-Maccabbi Tel Aviv was founded in the early 20th century.
-In 1923 HaPoel Tel Aviv sports club was founded, promptly disbanded and subsequently reformed in 1926.
-In 1936, Bnei Yehuda Tel Aviv was founded as a local HaTikva neighborhood Yemenite football club.
+Maccabbi Tel Aviv football club was founded in the early 20th century.
+In 1923, HaPoel Tel Aviv sports club was founded, promptly disbanded and subsequently reformed in 1926.
+In 1936, Bnei Yehuda Tel Aviv was founded as a local HaTikva neighborhood, Yemenite football club.